 Having a little extra food around is a good idea in case of an emergency.
 Here are some ideas to get you started.

 Canned goods are inexpensive, have a decent shelf life, and are ready to eat without much cooking time (or possibly no cooking if need be).
 This makes them a great choice to have on hand.
 You can spend just a few dollars a week and acquire a fair amount of back-up in no time.
-It’s a good idea to have something we call a P & R program which means “Purchase and Rotate.”
+It’s also a good idea to have something we call a P & R program which means “Purchase and Rotate.”
 Simply put, you want to use your older items first to maximize shelf life.

 Dry goods like rice, beans, and lentils are a great addition to any food storage plan.
 Beans and lentils are a good source of protein and fiber and rice is an inexpensive filler that you can add to any meal.
 Just pay attention to storage recommendations so your food doesn’t go bad.